mkarroqe/CS3113/06-Students-Choice/README.md

   - Name of game is displayed
   - `Enter` to start
 - Moving AI Betta
-  - - Betta follows you unless you're near a plant
+  - Betta follows you unless you're near a plant
+  - If you're near a plant, the betta swims away in the opposite direction
+  - Betta slowly swims lower and lower until it hits the snail

 - Some way for player to win
   - Snail is moved "out" of tank when `y.pos > 2` (hold down `RSHIFT` for a few seconds to test)
   - `Win` screen